 In the previous blog in our VR Training Principles series we looked how to explain the process being taught.
 In this blog we will show how to give your student the opportunity to practice the activity.

-As the student acts out the required activities you need to consider the how they will use the play-space they are in.
+As the student acts out the required activities you need to consider how they will use the space.
 Aim to provide natural feeling interactions with clear feedback on the accuracy of the execution.
-If the motion looks and feels natural, it will require less tuition and, with repetition, will help build the “muscle memory” that aids the longer term retention of the lesson.
+If the motion looks and feels natural, it will require less tuition.
+With repetition, this will help build the “muscle memory” that aids the longer term retention of the lesson.

 If you would like to learn more about how Tech Gorillas can help build training for your organisation contact us at firstname.lastname@example.org